danvk/literate-ts/README.md

 ### Markdown

 Only fenced code blocks are supported in Markdown sources.
-For a source to be checked, it needs to have its language marked as "ts" or "js":
+For a source to be checked, it needs to have its language marked as "ts", "tsx" or "js":

     Here's a TypeScript code sample: